splewis/csgo-pug-setup/README.md

 When creating configs, realize that CS:GO's standard competitive config (``csgo/cfg/gamemode_competitive.cfg``) will be executed first.
 Two example deathmatch-style configs (good for aim maps) are included as examples, ``csgo/cfg/sourcemod/pugsetup`` contains ``awp.cfg`` and ``ak.cfg``.

+### For Plugin Developers

+Check [pugsetup.inc](scripting/include/pugsetup.inc) for the public API the plugin exposes.

 ### Enabling GOTV
 You need to enable gotv to use the demo-recording feature.
 Adding the following to your ``server.cfg`` will work: